robertorcosta/azure-docs.pt-br/articles/active-directory/user-help/my-account-portal-devices-page.md

 ---
-title: Gerenciar seus dispositivos conectados no portal minha conta – Azure AD
+title: Manage your connected devices from the My Account portal - Azure AD
-description: Como exibir e desabilitar seus dispositivos conectados na página dispositivos do portal minha conta.
+description: How to view and disable devices connected to your work or school account from the Devices page of the My Account portal.
 services: active-directory
 author: eross-msft
 manager: daveba